heseltime/heseltime.github.io/pages/rDai.md

 The deep learning idea experimentally explored in [AdvancedRL.ipynb](https://github.com/heseltime/reinforcement-learning-ubern/blob/main/AdvancedRL.ipynb) revolves around using a neural network as a function approximator for the Q-learning algorithm, a method known as Deep Q-Learning (DQN).

-# LSTM in the Linz-AI-Curriculum
+# LSTM in the Linz AI Curriculum

 It's a core course for the Master's, treating a core AI datastructure so to speak, maybe as central as Convolutional Neural Networks, and at least framing the perspective on Transformers (where there is no separate course).
 After all, JKU's [Sepp Hochreiter](https://en.wikipedia.org/wiki/Sepp_Hochreiter) [invented LSTM (Long-Short-Term Memory)](https://www.bioinf.jku.at/publications/older/2604.pdf), but to go there, you need to [start from RNNs (Recurrent Neural Networks)](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.